wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

-  set value to filter the printed data by this column.
+  Set the value to filter the printed data by this column.

 - **Default:** `undefined`